alexeastaugh/newinstall/README.md

 # newinstall

-Only works on Ubuntu 16.04 LTS right now.
-Also its specific to my ssh keys so needs tweaking if you want to copy it.
+Only tested on Ubuntu 16.{04,10}

-Installs all packages and dotfiles on a new Ubuntu laptop
+Installs all my packages and dotfiles on a new Ubuntu laptop

-You only need to add your ssh keys and config file to the ~/.ssh dir
+Add ssh keys and config file to the `~/.ssh` dir